 Purpose of the Jeannette Marks Cultural Center

-The Jeannette Marks Center, commonly known as "the Marks House", serves the MHC community identifying as sexual and gender minorities as well as their allies.
+The Jeannette Marks Center, commonly known as "the Marks House", provides support, resources, programming, for LGBTQIA+ MHC students and their allies.

 Cultural space for non-heterosexual students became a reality in 1999 with the opening of the Lesbian, Bisexual, and Transgendered Community Center on 5 Faculty Lane, across from Dickinson.
 After working with members of the administration, students were granted space, and they selected 5 Faculty Lane from several available buildings.
 Renovations to the house, including changes to make it wheelchair-accessible and conversion of the garage into a multi-purpose meeting area, were completed over the summer.
 In total, the trustees allocated S60,000 for the creation of this space, including $15,000 for the purchase of furniture.

 The Jeannette Marks Cultural Center is located at 5 Faculty Lane East, across from Dickinson Hall.